-- What is your group's vision for health action? - What shared values underlie the vision? - What health action processes would be appropriate to foster this vision? - What community resources, solidarity and capacities exist to support the proposed health action? - Are there any potential influences/factors that could sabotage the proposed health action? - What are the possible consequences (intended and unintended) of the proposed action? - Is there PEACE (praxis, empowerment, awareness, consensus and evolvement) among community members? - Do the concepts of marginalization and paradox apply in the proposed plan? - Is there potential for social change that could occur as a result of the community vision/action
+- What is the community's goal for their health issue?
+In other words, what is it that they are hoping to achieve? - What shared values underlie this goal?
+In other words, what are the motivating factors and values underlying meeting the health goal? - What community resources, partnerships and capacities exist to support the proposed health action strategies? - Were the health action strategies identified by the group appropriate? - Are there any potential contextual influences/factors that could impede the proposed health action strategies? - What are the possible consequences (intended and unintended) of the proposed action? - Do the concepts of marginalization and paradox apply in the proposed plan? - Is there potential for social change that could occur as a result of the community's health action strategies?